badboyzinni/badboyzinni/README.md

 - 🌱 I’m currently learning cybersecurity
 - 👯 I’m looking to collaborate on projects
-- 💬 Ask me about soc analysis
+- 💬 Ask me about soc automation
 - 📫 How to reach me: discord @maybewale | twitter @zinnitheplug